Solvable Tuple Patterns and Their Applications to Program Verification: Proofs

-We informally show that all the main properties are preserved by the extension above.
-In fact, the rules \rn{R-RPrefix} and \rn{R-RPostfix} introduced above can be emulated by \rn{R-Postfix} and \rn{R-Prefix}, if we augment the data \(\dat\) by adding, for each column \(\dat[*][i]\) of \(\dat\), a new column consisting of the reverse of elements of \(\dat[*][i]\).
-For example, we have:
+All the main properties are preserved by the extension of patterns with the reverse constructor.
+This can be intuitively understood by noting that the rules \rn{R-RPrefix} and \rn{R-RSuffix} can be emulated by \rn{R-Prefix} and \rn{R-Suffix}, if we augment the data \(\dat\) by adding, for each column \(\dat[*][i]\) of \(\dat\), a new column consisting of the reverse of elements of \(\dat[*][i]\).
+For example,

 can be emulated by:

 It should be obvious that the extended pattern \((\pat_1,\ldots,\pat_n)\) (consisting of variables \(z_1,\ldots,z_m\)) is inferable if and only if \((\theta_1\pat_1,\ldots,\theta_1\pat_n, \theta_2\rpat{\pat_1},\ldots,\theta_2\rpat{\pat_n})\) is inferable from the augmented data, where \(\theta_1 = [x_1/z_1,\ldots,x_m/z_m,y_1/\rpat{z_1},\ldots,y_m/\rpat{z_m}]\) and \(\theta_2 = [y_1/z_1,\ldots,y_m/z_m,x_1/\rpat{z_1},\ldots,x_m/\rpat{z_m}]\).